Pronounciation: Ta-GE-tes sig-NA-ta

 Growth Habit: Moderate upright growth to 12 inches tall.

 Foliage/Texture: Glossy green foliage, nearly pinntified, highly aromatic, lemon; fine texture.

 Flowers & Fruits: Small, terminal, yellow or orange single daisy flowers, fruits inconspicuous.

 Seasonal Color: Flowers in spring and fall.

-Soil: Like many marigold species a well-drained soil is needed for best performance.
+Soil: Like many marigold species a well-drained, organic amended soil is needed for best performance in Phoenix.

 Watering: Water nearly daily during hottest times of summer tapering to every 5 to 7 days during winter.

-Pruning: Like ther marigold species, shear only lightly and very infrequently to promote a tight habit.
+Pruning: Like other marigold species, lightly shear infrequently to promote a tight habit.

 Propagation: Seed, easy to germinate.
 For established plants, allow seed heads to dry on senescing plant, then shake dead plants to release seeds onto ground for future germination in a garden site.